 Conventional Association

 Certain features and information types may be permitted or required to have associations to other feature or information types.
-The allowed or mandatory associations for a feature/information type are shown in the application schema (clause 4 – Product Specification) and listed in the documentation for individual types (Appendix A - DCEG).
+The allowed or mandatory associations for a feature/information type are shown in the application schema (clause 4 of the Product Specification) and listed in the documentation for individual types in this Annex (clauses 5–13).
 Definitions of the associations and roles are also given in the DCEG.

 Where to Encode Associations